huangc/WGtalenTarget/data/REPORT-VarYB.md

 #### Deletion Fingerprints (DFP) numbers of the sample cultivars:
-DFP are deletions of the assembled contigs when compared to the reference genome by Blat alignment.
+DFP are deletions of the assembled contigs when compared to reference genome by Blat alignment.
 They are further restricted to size range 20-5,000 bp and limited to genic region plus up-/down- stream 100 bp.

 ##### YB samples
 * YB1: 1196